alexhunsley/video-image-tools/frightful_thumbnails/README.md

 As a convenience, the tool always names the first and last image in a sequence with a unique (longest) "boo" code.
 In practice, this means if you search files for a boo code like "__b00" and just keep adding on zeroes, eventually you will just see the first and last frames of the video(s) in your Finder/Explorer search scope.

+# Wider usage

+This tool was inspired by my use of video thumbnails for drone footage.
+But it can be used on any sequence of files as long as filenames contain number sequences, e.g. `000`, `001`.

+It would be fairly easy (but perhaps a little dangerous) to remove the requirement for filenames to contain number sequences: we just sort the files found (alphabetically perhaps), then  increment an index as we process each file.

 # How does this arcane magic work?

 It uses a simple fact about incrementing binary numbers: collections of *at least* N 0s at the right hand side (LSBs) of the binary number have frequency `1/2^N`.